-- 1. Revisions to Form P-37, General Provisions - 1.1.
-Paragraph 3, Subparagraph 3.1, Effective Date/Completion of Services, is amended as follows: - 3.1.
-Notwithstanding any provision of this Agreement to the contrary, and subject to the approval of the Governor and Executive Council of the State of New Hampshire, this Agreement, and all obligations of the parties hereunder, shall become effective on January 1, 2024 ("Effective Date"). - 1.2.
-Paragraph 3, Effective Date/Completion of Services, is amended by adding subparagraph 3.3 as follows: - 3.3.
-The parties may extend the Agreement for up to two (2) additional years from the Completion Date, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and approval of the Governor and Executive Council. - 1.3.
-Paragraph 12, Assignment/Delegation/Subcontracts, is amended by adding subparagraph 12.5 as follows: - 12.5.
+- 1. Revisions to Form P-37.
+General Provisions - Paragraph 3, Subparagraph 3.1, Effective Date/Completion of Services, is 1.1. amended as follows: - Notwithstanding any provision of this Agreement to the contrary, and subject to the approval of the Governor and Executive Council of the State of New Hampshire, this Agreement, and all obligations of the parties hereunder, shall become effective on January 1, 2024 ("Effective Date"). - 1.2.
+Paragraph 3, Effective Date/Completion of Services, is amended by adding subparagraph 3.3 as follows: - The parties may extend the Agreement for up to two (2) additional years from the Completion Date, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and approval of the Governor and Executive Council. - Paragraph 12, Assignment/Delegation/Subcontracts, is amended by adding 1.3. subparagraph 12.5 as follows: - 12.5.
 Subcontractors are subject to the same contractual conditions as the Contractor and the Contractor is responsible to ensure subcontractor compliance with those conditions.
 The Contractor shall have written agreements with all subcontractors, specifying the work to be performed, and if applicable, a Business Associate Agreement in accordance with the Health Insurance Portability and Accountability Act.
 Written agreements shall specify how corrective action shall be managed.
 The Contractor shall manage the subcontractor's performance on an ongoing basis and take corrective action as necessary.
 The Contractor shall annually provide the State with a list of all subcontractors provided for under this Agreement and notify the State of any inadequate subcontractor performance. - 1.4.
-Add Paragraph 27, Requirements for Family Planning Projects, as follows: - 27.
-The Contractor shall comply with all of the following provisions: - 27.1 No state funds shall be used to subsidize abortions, either directly or indirectly.
-The family planning project will permit the Commissioner of the Department of Health and Human Services, or his or her designated agent or delegate, to inspect the financial records of the family planning project to monitor compliance with this requirement. - 27.2 At the end of each fiscal year, the Commissioner shall certify, in writing, to the Governor and Council that he or she person to the Governor and Council that he or she person to the council that he council that he or she person to the council that he can be compared to the council that he can be compared to the council that he can be considered to the council that he can be consider through a designated agent or delegate, has reviewed the expenditure of funds awarded to a family planning project and that no state funds awarded by the Department have been used to provide abortion services.
+Add Paragraph 27, Requirements for Family Planning Projects, as follows: - The Contractor shall comply with all of the following provisions: - 27.1 No state funds shall be used to subsidize abortions, either directly or indirectly.
+The family planning project will permit the Commissioner of the Department of Health and Human Services, or his or her designated agent or delegate, to inspect the financial records of the family planning project to monitor compliance with this requirement. - 27.2 At the end of each fiscal year, the Commissioner shall certify, in writing, to the Governor and Council that he or she personally, or through a designated agent or delegate, has reviewed the expenditure of funds awarded to a family planning project and that no state funds awarded by the Department have been used to provide abortion services.